 The crux of all public-key cryptographic algorithms is that they each have their own unique trapdoor function.
 A trapdoor function is a function that can only be computed one way, or at least can only be computed one way easily (in less than millions of years using modern computers).

-If I’m given A and B I can compute C. The problem is that if I’m given B and C I can also compute A. This is not a trapdoor function.
+If I’m given A and B I can compute C. However, if I’m given B and C I can also compute A. This is not a trapdoor function.

-In RSA (Probably the most popular public-key system) the trapdoor function relies on how hard it is to factor large numbers into their prime factors.
+In RSA, which is arguably the most widely used public-key cryptosystem, the trapdoor function relies on how hard it is to factor large numbers into their prime factors.

 In the example above the public key is a very large number, and the private key is the two prime factors of the public key.
 This is a good example of a Trapdoor Function because it is very easy to multiply the numbers in the private key together to get the public key, but if all you have is the public key it will take a very long time using a computer to re-create the private key.